nonnontrivial/ctts/README.md

 ## phase one: modeling & verification

-The first phase of this is to get the data and contruct the model, and prove out the results.
+The first phase of this is to get the data, construct the model, and then prove out the results..

 ### requirements

 - ability to find nearest astronomical twilight for a lat,lon,datetime
 - definition of runtime-constructable features expected to impact sky brightness
 - ability to clean/aggregate data containing Xs -> y relationship and form model
-- ability to create new X on data around a lat,lon,datetime
+- ability to create new Xs on data around a lat,lon,datetime
-- ability to persist predited result and compare with ground truth
+- ability to persist predited result (logfile) and compare with ground truth (..?)
-- ability to run as a launchd service
+- ability to run daily as a launchd service